gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 adding the ability to define arbitrary coordinate frames within a model and choose the frame relative to which each frame is defined.

-This allow frames to be used to compose information and minimize redundancy (e.g. specify a link's pose relative to its parent / inboard joint), and could be used to abstract other information (e.g. for inverse kinematics or visual servoing, specify and then a use a camera frame, rather than requiring a base link and some pose offset).
+This allows frames to be used to compose information and minimize redundancy, such as specifying a link's pose relative to its parent / inboard joint.
+It could also be used to abstract other information for inverse kinematics, visual servoing, or sensor calibration by defining a camera pose using a frame instead of a base link and pose offset.

 ## Terminology for frames and poses